Basic benefit covered services

 • Recommended hours of ABA services requested

 The clinical reviewer may request additional information needed to determine clinical necessity.
+In the event the provider is requested to submit an updated treatment plan, the clinical review process restarts when all information is received.
+It is essential for ABA providers to monitor the self-service portal when additional information is requested to avoid a delay in authorizations.
 If the additional information is not provided in a timely manner, this could potentially cause a gap in services.

 Service settings